Financial Analyst

 33 / 45

-33. What is the purpose of "data warehousing"?
+33. What is the purpose of a "data audit"?

 34 / 45

-34. Which of the following is a common tool for data extraction from financial sources?
+34. Which of the following is an example of a "dirty data" problem?

 35 / 45